Beginners guide to Stocks & Shares ISAs

 Best managed investment ISA for beginners

-For those wanting to have a professional invest their ISA allowance for them and make strategic decisions then Moneyfarm is certainly worth consideration.
-I carried out a full independent review of the Moneyfarm Stocks and Shares ISA which you can read in full.
+For those wanting to have a professional invest their ISA allowance for them and make strategic decisions then Wealthify* is certainly worth consideration, especially as it has a minimum of just £1 meaning you can start small.
+I carried out a full independent review of the Wealthify Stocks and Shares ISA which you can read in full.

 Best investment platform for beginners in the UK

 If you plan to manage your own money then you need to choose an investment platform on which to manage your investments.
 When choosing a suitable platform cost is important but it’s not the only factor to consider.
-Fund availability, level of customer service, technology, reporting, tools and investment help all form part of the mix which is why Hargreaves Lansdown continues to win industry awards despite not necessarily being the cheapest.
+Fund availability, level of customer service, technology, reporting, tools and investment help all form part of the mix which is why Hargreaves Lansdown* continues to win industry awards despite not necessarily being the cheapest.
 It represents the best value Stocks and Shares ISA when you consider all the aforementioned factors.
-It does however have exit penalties, which can be reduced, should you wish to transfer elsewhere but the Hargreaves Lansdown’s Vantage platform is used by novice and seasoned professionals alike so it is unlikely that you'll choose to move to another platform.
+Pleasingly, Hargreaves Lansdown has decided to scrap exit fees, which was one of the negatives when we compared investment platforms for beginners prior to the change.
+This means you can easily move your money to another platform should you wish to transfer elsewhere.
+The Hargreaves Lansdown’s Vantage platform is used by novice and seasoned professionals alike and so in reality, it is unlikely that you'll choose to move to another platform.

 Cheapest Stocks and Shares ISA

 If you are simply looking for the cheapest Stocks and Shares ISA then you can read my full analysis of the Best and Cheapest Stocks and Shares ISA.